Japan Commits Harikiri at Pearl Harbor

 Color Shots of the Pearl Harbor Attack

-The vivid colour photographs below were taken from various sources, many of them are stills from colour footage while others are kodachrome photographs.
+The vivid color photographs below were taken from various sources, many of them are stills from color footage while others are kodachrome photographs.
 They show the thick black choking smoke and the raging fires which took hold of ships and shore installations.

 The photographs show the hangers of the US Naval Air Station at Wheeler Field ablaze with wrecked aircraft strewn across the runway and the flames from USS Arizona.
 There are desperate efforts of sailors to quell fires and escape stricken vessels, rescue attempts, and guys in the water.
 Some of the details, of course, can be difficult to see.